-NEW - Information on Hair Sampling of Children in Paramount
+Information on Hair Sampling of Children in Paramount

 The District received information that there have been reports of hair sampling in children in Paramount, and claims that the testing has resulted in concerning results.
 The County Health Department provided the information via email to City staff, indicating that they have no knowledge of a hair sampling report of children in Paramount.

 From: Charlene Contreras [mailto:email@example.com] Sent: Wednesday, February 21, 2018 2:26 PM To: John Carver Cc: John Moreno Subject: RE: indoor air sampling results

 I apologize for the delay on the indoor air sampling results.
 I am trying to sort through some logistical issues but I don’t anticipate too much longer.

 As for hair sampling of children in Paramount, I contacted Jane Williams, and she is not aware of any such study.
 We at DPH haven’t heard of a hair study either.